Table of contents

 #AutoTranslate

-‘Bike Parking’ is a data set in GeoJSON format with around 1,200 bicycle parking spaces at railway stations in Switzerland.
+‘Bike Parking’ is a data set in GeoJSON format with around 1,200 bicycle parking spaces (bicycle parking facilities) at railway stations in Switzerland.

 Latest news

 2025-07-09 Outlook: In the coming weeks/months, we will release a new major version of the data.
-The new data set will include bicycle and car parking spaces, as well as occupancy forecast data.
+The new dataset will include bicycle and car parking spaces, and now occupancy forecast data as well.

 Source: https://pixabay.com